WHAT IS TH!NKART?

-Th!nkArt™ is an international art gallery and policy salon featuring established and emerging artists from Europe, the United States and South America.
-Launched in 2006 by Laurie R. Glenn, Th!nkArt was built on the legacy of café society, famous in the late 19th and early 20th centuries for gathering artists and intellectuals of the day.
-Th!nkArt creates through a salon-setting thought-provoking exhibitions, integrating a variety of artistic interpretations such as: literary readings, music, dance, theatrical performances, film, and cultural programming that engages a dialogue between the world of art and politics.
+Launched in 2006 by Laurie R. Glenn, our aim is to forge a dialogue between the worlds of art and politics.
+Th!nkArt was built on the legacy of café society, famous in the late 19th and early 20th centuries for gathering artists and intellectuals of the day.
+Th!nkArt fosters a salon setting for thought-provoking exhibitions that integrate a variety of artistic interpretations including literary readings, music, dance, theatrical performances, film, and cultural programming.

 “The dialogue that emerges in a salon environment allows us to understand our joint humanity,” says Glenn.
 “We are trying to create something more than the traditional art gallery experience.
 Our goal is to have people experience a larger vision of the world through our presentation of arts from around the world.”